 - One in three children aged 10-11 and one in four children aged 4 or 5 in Swindon are overweight or obese.
 There have been no significant changes in rates for healthy weight, underweight and obesity in children (both reception and year 6) recorded in Swindon up to 2019/20.
 Data is not available at a Swindon level for 2020/21 as the pandemic meant comprehensive measurement in schools was not feasible.
 Excess weight in Year 6 children (36.1%) continues to be at higher levels than in the South West (31.8%) in 2019/20.
-At a local level (top right Figure), high prevalence of overweight in children is noticeable amongst the most deprived areas for both Reception and Year 6 children, with the highest prevalence for overweight in Year 6 children being reported for children living in Walcot and Park North, and Penhill and Upper Stratton.
+At a local level (top right figure), high prevalence of overweight in children is noticeable amongst the most deprived areas for both Reception and Year 6 children, with the highest prevalence for overweight in Year 6 children being recorded in the Central ward, and the highest prevalence for overweight in Reception children being reported for children living in Walcot and Park North, and Penhill and Upper Stratton.
 The patterns remain the same with respect to income deprivation affecting children. - In 2020-21, 30% of children and young people were estimated to be physically active in Swindon.
 This represents a drastic fall compared to 2019/20 estimates and is significantly lower than England and the South West.